nathanhmiles/owcardgame/README.md

 The original tabletop card game was designed and created by Reddit user barberian912, and was digitised with their permission by me.

+This is a two-player competitive card game similar in design to Gwent.

 ## How to play

 The live game features a tutorial with gifs and images to help explain the different aspects of the game, just press the ? icon in the corner of the screen to open the tutorial.
 However I will also give an explanation here for ease of use:

 ### How to win

-When a card is played, that card's Power score is added to that player's Power score 8(please see the Card Info section for a detailed breakdown of the cards' layout).
-The player with the highest Power score at the end of the round wins the round, with two rounds needed to win the match 21.
-The round is over when both players have played six cards and pressed the Pass button.
+Each player takes turns to play one card into one of three rows.
+Each card generates a certain amount of Power depending on which row they are played into.
+The player with the most power at the end of the round wins, with two rounds needed to win the match.
+The round ends when both players have played six cards and pressed the Pass button.
+For more information on a card's Power, please see the **Card Breakdown** below.

 If both players have the same Power score, the player with the higher total Synergy wins.
 If both players' Synergy scores are also tied, the round is a draw and neither player receives a win.